 Much of Kaziranga National Park consists of swamp and grasslands, making it the perfect habitat for the one-horned rhinoceros.
 The largest population in the world of these prehistoric looking creatures exists there, along with almost 40 major mammals.
 This picturesque park can be explored by elephant safari.
 It sits on the banks of the Brahmaputra River in India's Northeast, approximately six hours from Guwahati.

-Sundarbans, one of the top tourist places in West Bengal, is a magnificent tangle of mangrove jungle that's the only one of its kind in the world.
+Sundarbans, one of the top tourist places in West Bengal, has a magnificent tangle of mangrove jungle that's the largest in the world..
 The Indian part is made up of 102 islands and just over half of them are inhabited.
 The Sundarbans is only accessible by boat and exploring it this way is a thrilling experience that shouldn't be missed.
 Don't be hopeful of seeing any tigers though.
 They're very shy and usually remain well hidden in the reserve.
 A highlight is staying in eco-friendly village accommodations and enjoying community-based tourism.

 This high altitude alpine valley is a glacial corridor that comes alive during the monsoon season with around 300 different varieties of alpine flowers.
 They appear as a bright carpet of color against a mountainous snow capped background.
 The Valley of Flowers requires a strenuous hike but you'll feel on top of the world in this magical and enchanting place!